|

 The first thing to remember is that nobody is paid to

-answer questions in the newsgroups.
+answer questions in the forums.
 They all have a day job doing something

 else.
 Those who answer do so because they enjoy it.
 If you respect that, and try